 Counselling for parents with LGBTQ+ children

 When your child has come out to you as lesbian, gay, bi, trans, queer or similar, you are lucky.
-They probably trusted you enough and you might be one of the very first or in some circumstances the very last, person they told.
+They probably trusted you enough and you might be one of the very first or in some circumstances the very last, the person they told.
 Depending on your cultural and religious belief system this might be devastating news for you.
 If this is the case, please read on.

 You might wonder if your child can change their sexual orientation or gender expression to live a more "adjusted" life in society.
 The truth is, not without severe consequences: a growing evidence base confirms conversion therapy is harmful (Beckstead 2012, Beckstead and Morrow 2004, Haldeman 2004, Shidlo and Schroeder 2002).
 In addition, there is a lack of evidence that conversion therapy changes sexual orientation (Adelson and AACAP 2012, APA 2009, APA 2000).
 The World Health Organisation (WHO) states that conversion therapies "have no medical indication and represent a severe threat to the health and human rights of the affected persons" (PAHO 2012).

 Put simply, if your child underwent conversion or reparative therapy, they will face a lifetime of mental health issues.
-This is an uncomfortable truth, yet important to name, since as a parent you can make a significant difference.
+This is an uncomfortable truth, yet important to name since as a parent you can make a significant difference.

-A recent LGBTQ+ survey by the UK Government Equality Office identified that 5% of respondents had been offered conversion therapy (but did not take it up), and a further 2% had undergone it, despite all the evidence against it.
+A 2018 LGBTQ+ survey by the UK Government Equality Office identified that 5% of respondents had been offered conversion therapy (but did not take it up), and a further 2% had undergone it, despite all the evidence against it.
 It appears that faith organisations were the key conductor of conversion therapy (51%), followed by health care providers (19%) and then followed by parents and guardians (16%).

 The scientific evidence is clear - attempting to change a person’s sexual orientation or gender identity is harmful and unethical.